 What are dry eyes?

-When tears do not adequately lubricate the eye enough, you may have the following in your eye:
+When tears do not lubricate the eye enough, you may have the following in your eye:

-- A feeling of a foreign body or sand in the eye
+- a gritty sensation, like a feeling of a foreign body or sand

 What causes dry eyes?

 In addition to an imbalance in the tear-flow system of the eye, dry eye can be caused by the drying out of the tear film.
-This can be due to dry air created by air conditioning, heat, or other environmental conditions.
+This can be made worse by dry air created by air conditioning, heat, or other environmental conditions.
 Many patients also have ocular rosacea (meibomian gland dysfunction), an abnormality of the glands on the edge of the eyelid (meibomian glands) that are supposed to produce the oil to prevent evaporation of the tears.
 When a patient has both dry eye and ocular rosacea, not only does he or she produce too few tears, but the tears he or she does make evaporate too quickly.

 How are dry eyes treated?